barakman/solidity-math-utils/README.md

 Function `floorSqrt(n)` computes the largest integer smaller than or equal to the square root of `n`.

 Function `ceilSqrt(n)` computes the smallest integer larger than or equal to the square root of `n`.

+Function `floorCbrt(n)` computes the largest integer smaller than or equal to the cubic root of `n`.

+Function `ceilCbrt(n)` computes the smallest integer larger than or equal to the cubic root of `n`.

 Function `roundDiv(n, d)` computes the nearest integer to the quotient of `n` and `d` (or `n / d`).